1. Identifying your Robin

 A4.
 Again, it’s perfectly natural.
 This is wildlife after all.
 Also might want to wear gloves while doing this.
 Maybe I should have mentioned this earlier.
 Sorry.

 A5.
 Try and get a copy of “The Life of the Robin” by David Lack, published by Pelican (yes, really) back in 1943.
 You can find copies on Abebooks quite easily for a few quid.
+A more recent publication is “The Robin: A biography” by Steven Moss, which has some lovely drawings of eggs inside the covers.

 6. Advanced Robin feeding